 This dish is born as a peasant dish, made with few and simple ingredients that were available at that time.
 Their characteristic is their square shape, bigger than the classic Ravioli, hence the different name Tortelli.

 These Tortelli were initially made with a filling of chestnuts, which were really popular in the area of Mugello (where the dish name comes from), an historic region in the North of Florence.
-Then, around 1800 a.d. cultivations of potatoes started and replaced them in the filling.
+Then, around 1800 a.d. cultivations of potatoes started and replaced the chestnuts in the filling.

-The Tortelli Mugellani are still made nowadays in many parts of Tuscany, following the same classic recipe and served with a flavorful Tuscan Ragù and a glass of good Chianti wine.
+The Tortelli Mugellani are still popular nowadays in many parts of Tuscany, following the same classic recipe.
+They’re always served with a flavorful Tuscan Ragù and a glass of good Chianti wine.

 To check the step-by-step detailed instructions on how to make Ravioli from scratch, check the recipe of Ricotta and Smoked Salmon Ravioli.